by Al and Dick Lutz

 This beautifully written, meticulously researched work is a must-read not only for Polish-Americans, but for all readers who are interested in learning

 about the challenges and joys of the trans-Atlantic crossing made by millions of European immigrants in the late nineteenth century.

 Richard and Aloysius Lutz have written a compelling tale

 about the hardships encountered by a group of poor Polish immigrants, viewed through the eyes of newlyweds Paul and Jadwiga Adamik.
-Readers are introduced to Poles and Polish folklore
+Readers are introduced to Poles and Polish folklore from several

-from several regions of then-partitioned Poland, as well as the tensions that existed between Poles and the three nations that occupied Poland in the nineteenth century: Prussia, Russia, and
+regions of then-partitioned Poland, as well as the tensions that existed between Poles and the three nations that occupied Poland in the nineteenth century: Prussia, Russia, and Austria.

-work of historical fiction will resonate with readers whose ancestors, three or four generations ago, made the same difficult decision to uproot their families from their
+work of historical fiction will resonate with readers whose ancestors, three or four generations ago, made the same difficult decision to uproot their families from their familiar surroundings in

 Dr. Deborah Anders Silverman